calbasantana/rover/README.md

 This PCB was created using [EasyEDA](https://easyeda.com/).
 To order a copy of this PCB, uploead the Gerber file from the PCB folder and upload it to [JLCPCB](https://jlcpcb.com/?href=easyeda-home), which is one of many websites that can manufacture PCBs for consumers.
 They are generally really cheap.
 As an example, a batch of 50 PCBs costs $19.
 The only real expensive part is the shipping, usually around $17-50.

-The PCB schematic is on the left and the PCB layout is on the right in the images below.  for reference:
+The PCB schematic is on the top and the PCB layout is on the bottom in the images below.

 <p align="center">
   <img src="media/screenshots/pcb_schematic.png" alt="PCB Schematic" width="600"/>